xAlpharax/NeuralODE-Notes-Projects/README.md

 # Neural Ordinary Differential Equations

-Repository for notes, snippets, and projects on NODEs.
-Includes results after training CNN based networks with different methods on MNIST and CIFAR-10 datasets accordingly.
+ Repository for notes, projects and snippets on NODEs.
+Includes results after training CNN based networks with different methods on MNIST, CIFAR-10 and CelebA datasets accordingly.

 ## Introduction